The REAL Costa RicaFind it Fast! Use Search

 Costa Rica has become a pretty popular place to come if you like to play poker, and more specifically, Texas Hold-em.
 There are some excellent international tournaments held here several times per year, and a nice selection of smaller tournaments every week.
 The larger tourneys draw a number of world class players.

-Many of the casinos also have sport betting areas and multiple big screen TVs in the same building.
-While I am not a big gambler, I really enjoy going to one downtown haunt in particular for college football and Sunday pro football!
+While I am not a big gambler, I really enjoy going to one downtown haunt for college football and on Sunday for pro football!
 The food is great (and priced right!) and with a good crowd of fans, it makes for a great time.
 The nice thing is that these places never bother you to bet or gamble, so it is fine entertainment.
-Of course I always manage to lose a few colones as I leave because I do stop for a few minutes of... ugh... blackjack!
+Of course I always manage to lose a few colones as I leave because I do stop for a few minutes of blackjack!

 TOP